Last Updated on January 25, 2023 by Jada Glover

-If You Canít Lose Weight While Breastfeeding Try L.E.A.N.
-Mamas
+If You Can’t Lose Weight While Breastfeeding Try my Postpartum weight loss program for breastfeeding moms

 If you’re struggling to lose weight while breastfeeding and want a plan to kickstart your journey, I have the perfect program for you.
-L.E.A.N.
-Mamas is designed for breastfeeding moms that want to feel healthy and lose weight while breastfeeding without sacrificing their milk supply.
+My Postpartum Weight Loss Program for Breastfeeding Moms is designed for breastfeeding moms that want to feel healthy and lose weight while breastfeeding without sacrificing their milk supply.

-With a 21-day breastfeeding meal plan to get you started, along with other healthy recipes, and a guide to teach you the types of foods to eat (and how much), L.E.A.N.
-Mamas is the perfect solution for breastfeeding moms that want a plan.†
+With a 21-day breastfeeding meal plan to get you started, along with other healthy recipes, and a guide to teach you the types of foods to eat (and how much), My Postpartum Weight Loss Program for Breastfeeding Moms is the perfect solution for breastfeeding moms that want a plan.

-If you havenít been able to lose weight while breastfeeding, now you have some tools at your disposal to try out.
+If you haven’t been able to lose weight while breastfeeding, now you have some tools at your disposal to try out.